-- MBOXCL2 file format: It is the same file format as that of MBOXCL as it also uses Content-length to indicate the start of the message with only difference that it does not transform the email message before storing.
+- MBOXCL2 file format: It is the same file format as that of MBOXCL as it also uses content-length to indicate the start of the message with only difference that it does not transform the email message before storing.

-Both MBOXCL and MBOXCL2 file format are used by Unix ‘System V’ mailboxes.
+Both MBOXCL and MBOXCL2 file format are used by UNIX ‘System V’ mailboxes.

 With the availability of various email clients, migration from one email client to another is quite obvious.
 Migrating to MS Outlook is the most preferred choice among users owing to distinctive features and wide-spread support of it around the world.
-There could also be some personal or professional reasons responsible for this migration which varies individual to individual.
+There could also be some personal or professional reasons responsible for this migration which varies from individual to individual.